Black Sea Fleet Losses during the Russo-Ukrainian War

 • Russian MoD prohibits small boats (pleasure boats, sailboats, inflatable boats, jet skis, wind surfers etc) from transiting Kerch Strait.

 • Russian MoD reports two patrol ships, Sergey Kotov & Vasily Bykov, tasked with "controlling navigation" 183 nm SW of Sevastopol, were attacked.
 Location later determined to be in the vicinity of 42.117219°, 31.229180°.
 3 USVs used.
-Meanwhile grain ships sailing to Odesa without apparent interuption.
+Meanwhile grain ships sailing to Odesa without apparent interruption.

 • Ukrainian USV destroyed by gunfire from Russian HIP helicopter, vicinity 43.060278°, 36.766944°.
 Possibly part of next day's attack on Novorossiysk.